indexdata/reservoir/README.md

 Note: the CLI is no longer developed and the file upload functionality is now available from curl (see below) so please use this instead.

-The client is a command-line tool for sending records to the mod-reservoir server.
+The client is a command-line tool for sending records to the reservoir server.

 Run the client with:

 ```
-java -jar client/target/mod-reservoir-client-fat.jar [options] [files...]
+java -jar client/target/reservoir-client-fat.jar [options] [files...]
 ```

 To see list options use `--help`.
 The client uses environment variables